Academics, Application and Selection

 What are the selection criteria?

-Students will be selected based on general academic performance, performance in Spanish courses at Princeton, engagement in the program (participation in language tables, conferences, and events promoted by Spanish instructors), possible interest in being either a concentrator or a certificate student in Spanish, maturity and openness to new experiences and international traveling.
+Students will be selected based on general academic performance, performance in Spanish courses at Princeton, engagement in the program (participation in language tables, conferences, and events promoted by Spanish instructors), possible interest in being either a major or a certificate student in Spanish, maturity and openness to new experiences and international traveling.
 All candidates will follow a selection process, which may include an interview by Princeton faculty.

 I am also interested in other programs.
 Can I apply to more than one?